 - The level of HIV/AIDS infection in Zambia is high.

-- Australia has a Consulate in Lusaka headed by an Honorary Consul which provides limited consular assistance (not including the issue of passports).
+- Australia has a Consulate in Lusaka headed by an Honorary Consul which provides limited consular assistance.
 The Australian Embassy in Zimbabwe provides full consular assistance to Australians in Zambia.

 - Be a smart traveller.
 Before heading overseas:

 - organise comprehensive travel insurance and check what circumstances and activities are not covered by your policy

 - register your travel and contact details, so we can contact you in an emergency

 - subscribe to this travel advice to receive free email updates each time it's reissued

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
 Contact the nearest Embassy or Consulate of Zambia for the most up-to-date information.
 Further information on visa requirements is available from the Zambian Department of Immigration.
 Foreigners are allowed a maximum of two, thirty day extensions (for a total of 90 days) on entry visas.
 To stay longer than 90 days, foreigners must apply for a National Registration Card.

 The outbreak of Ebola Virus Disease (EVD) in west Africa is the most serious in recorded history.
 In an effort to prevent the spread of the disease into Zambia, authorities are refusing entry to travellers from affected west African countries.
 For more information on the outbreak and other travel restrictions and preventative measures, see the Ebola outbreak in west Africa bulletin.

 The National Airports Corporation levy is an airport tax that must be paid by all departing passengers on both domestic and international flights.
 The airport tax is not included in airline tickets at present.
 Fees can be paid on departure in US dollars and Zambian Kwacha.
 These fees may change without notice.